-In compliance with the amended Section 73-15-19 from the 2010 Mississippi Nursing Practice Law (www.msbn.ms.gov), all students enrolled in the Associate Degree Nursing Program are among those subject to criminal background checks before being allowed to provide patient care.
+In compliance with the amended Section 73-15-19 from the 2017 Mississippi Nursing Practice Law (www.msbn.ms.gov), all students enrolled in the Associate Degree Nursing Program are among those subject to criminal background checks before being allowed to provide patient care.
 Applicants must provide a list of all prior arrests, convictions, and pending charges.
-Proof of disposition of charges must be provided upon admission to the Division of Nursing.
-If at any time, the determination is made that a student, as a result of the background check, is not eligible to attend clinical, the student will not be allowed to remain in the nursing program.
+Proof of disposition of charges must be provided upon admission to the nursing program.
+If at any time the determination is made that a student, as a result of the background check, is not eligible to attend clinical, the student will not be allowed to remain in the nursing program.
 The Mississippi Board of Nursing requires that graduates are also fingerprinted by the Mississippi Board of Nursing prior to sitting for the licensing exam (NCLEX-RN®).
+License or practice privilege denial, revocation or suspension: